CGIBIFE/FEInterview/README.md

     * Tweeter users profile pic should be show as part of tweet - Done
     * Should be responsive for all screens from Mobile Tab - Done
 ## Delivery expectation:
     *Should be deployable package - Yes used webpack to make it as bundle.
-Need to deploy on hereoku.
+Deploy files are available as part Heorku folder.
-    * Unit test is 70% coverage & branch - Done and coverage folder generated during test.
-2 test cases are getting failed.
-Working on it.
+    * Unit test is 70% coverage & branch - Done and coverage folder generated during test run as part of app.
     * PR - Done

 ## Run in browser